Camino in Style

 Although the route mostly leads along wide, relatively easy-to-walk paths, the unpaved sections and the daily distances of between 18 and 29 kilometres require a good basic level of fitness and a certain amount of hiking experience.
 The longer you are on the road, the fitter you will become.
 Along the way there are only a few ascents waiting for you and you will find enough villages where you have the chance to take a break and relax.

-6 Nights accommodation is included in stylish boutique hotels and country manor houses (pazos) close to the route of the Camino.
+6 nights of accommodation in stylish boutique hotels and "pazos" (country manor houses) are included.
 You will always have a private room and en-suite bathroom.
-The accommodation we have chosen will make your Camino just that extra bit special with their focus on service, special little touches and elements of luxury!
+For your convenience, these properties are close to the Camino route and local attractions.
+The hotels that we have chosen will make your Camino just that extra bit special with their focus on service, special little touches, and elements of luxury!

 Single Rooms & Solo Walkers